Terms of Use for Veem Services

 - Payment Reviews: Veem may place a hold, delay, or cancel a payment pending review for fraud, money laundering, sanctions, or other compliance reasons.

 - Refused & Refunded Transactions: A receiver is not required to accept a payment.
-Unclaimed or refused payments will be returned within a reasonable time.
+Unclaimed or refused payments will be returned to your account within 30 days of initiation.
+To request a refund, submit a written request to [email protected].
+Veem will refund all moneys received for transmittal within ten days of receipt of a written refund request, to the extent required by applicable law.

 - Funds in Settlement Process: Veem may hold funds in settlement in custodial accounts for the benefit of users.
 These funds are not corporate assets and are not available to Veem’s creditors.